Sutton-Research-Lab/parsetta/README.md

 # parsetta
-Collection of data parsers and utilities
+Collection of data parsers and utilities functions